ELBEQQAL94/notes_app/server/README.md

 ### Stretch
 ------
+* [ ] Testing by mocking redux store

-* [ ] In the home page when you SignUp/LogIn, button in the homepage should go to dashboard page.
+* [x] In the home page when you SignUp/LogIn, button in the homepage should go to dashboard page.

 * [ ] Create logo for the app

 * [ ] Store TOKEN in cookie

-* [ ] Add controller folder and move all routes code on it
+* [x] Add controller folder and move all routes code on it

 * [ ] Use redis for cach request from the client